The Sequoia pitch deck template has been viewed by hundreds of thousands of startup founders that are preparing their pitch deck.

 I typically don’t include financials in a pitch deck, at least nothing like a P&L. What I focus on instead are your metrics and adding growth charts.

 It’s easy to lose yourself in the numbers.
-Sequoia suggest keeping it simple and just showing on a timeline how you would spend the money (e.g., headcount) to achieve specific milestones (e.g., launching the service).
-I however recommend making a source and use slide which shows what you are raising, how you are going to spend it, and the key milestones you will achieve with it and your defined runway.
+Sequoia suggests keeping it simple and just showing on a timeline of how you would spend the money (e.g., headcount) to achieve specific milestones (e.g., launching the service).
+I, however, recommend making a source and use slide which shows what you are raising, how you are going to spend it, and the key milestones you will achieve with it and your defined runway.

 There we go.
-What do you think of the Sequoia Capital Pitch Deck Template?
+What do you think of the Sequoia pitch deck template?
 Let me know in the comments and we can discuss them.

 Looking for more interesting reads?